alexland/foldLeft-in-scala/README.md

 among reduce, scan, and fold, there is no distinction with respect to the operator, the differences reside in the accumulator and the initiator

-consider first _reduce_; neither its accumulator or initiator are in the method's parameter list; instead both are hard-coded into the method.
+first _reduce_: neither its accumulator or initiator are in the method's parameter list; instead both are hard-coded into the method.

 the _type_ of accumulator (in _reduce_) is a member of some Scala Value class (ie, not a Reference class) and that class is determined by the common type of the elements comprising the sequence to be reduced.